ivop/static-chroot-environment/README.md

 enter chroot again (note: we need /proc and /dev mounted for expect and inetutils to work and/or build correctly)
 * run ipalfs-chapter8a to start building the actual chroot environment
 * continue with chapter8b and 8c
+* this concludes the basic chroot.
+The contents of /root and /packages can be deleted.
+All files in /bin and /sbin should be stripped and /lib contains only static libraries.

 ### Build times on AMD FX-8320 octacore 3.5GHz